 Snowstorms aren’t just a good excuse to drink your weight in hot chocolate and call off work for the day.
 They can be cause for concern when it comes to the safety and integrity of your commercial structure.

 While heavy snow can certainly be enjoyable, if you own or operate a business, those days also come with a certain amount of risk.
-Yes, you already know that shoveling your parking lot is important, but you should also be aware of the serious impact a heavy snow load can have on your roof!
+Yes, you already know that shoveling your parking lot and sidewalk is important, but you should also be aware of the serious impact a heavy snow load can have on your roof!

 1. Recognize the Signs of Trouble

 The most important factor in preventing snow load issues is to recognize the signs to watch out for.

 How much weight can a roof support during a serious snowstorm?

 A good rule of thumb is about 20 pounds per square inch (aka removal is a good idea if accumulation climbs near 10 to 12 inches) for a structure with a low roof pitch.

 Anything heavier than that and you’re looking at potential damage or even the possibility of collapse, making flat roof snow removal an absolute necessity.

 What are some signs that your roof is holding more snow than is safe?

 If you notice any leaking, bent pipes, or new cracks in walls or ceiling, you’ll need to act quickly.
 The same applies if you realize that you’re struggling to open and close your windows and doors because they don’t seem to fit correctly.
 Keep an eye out for deflection, or when the roof structure starts to sag.